ezaki/chap/README.md

 Network Service           | Not yet.
 Object Storage Service    | Not yet.
 Database Hosting Service  | Not yet.
-DNS Service               | Not yet.
+DNS Service               | Done!
+You can use it.
 Mail Hosting Service      | Not yet.

 ## Getting Started